sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording.md

 This endpoint does the following:

 1. Obtains the `roomName` parameter from the request body.
 If it is not available, it returns a `400` error.
-2. Retrieves all active egresses for the room.
-If there is already an active egress for the room, it returns a `409` error to prevent starting a new recording.
-To accomplish this, we use the `getActiveEgressesByRoom` function, which lists all active egresses for a specified room by calling the `listEgress` method of the `EgressClient` with the `roomName` and `active` parameters:
+2. Check if there is already an active recording for the room.
+If there is, it returns a `409` error to prevent starting a new recording.
+To accomplish this, we use the `getActiveRecordingByRoom` function, which lists all active egresses for a specified room by calling the `listEgress` method of the `EgressClient` with the `roomName` and `active` parameters, and then returns the egress ID of the first active egress found:

-    ```javascript title="<a href='https://github.com/OpenVidu/openvidu-livekit-tutorials/blob/master/advanced-features/openvidu-recording-node/src/index.js#L131-L139' target='_blank'>index.js</a>" linenums="131"
+    ```javascript title="<a href='https://github.com/OpenVidu/openvidu-livekit-tutorials/blob/master/advanced-features/openvidu-recording-basic-node/src/index.js#L129-L138' target='_blank'>index.js</a>" linenums="129"
-    const getActiveEgressesByRoom = async (roomName) => {
+    const getActiveRecordingByRoom = async (roomName) => {
         try {
             // List all active egresses for the room
-            return await egressClient.listEgress({ roomName, active: true });
+            const egresses = await egressClient.listEgress({ roomName, active: true });
+            return egresses.length > 0 ? egresses[0].egressId : null;
         } catch (error) {
             console.error("Error listing egresses.", error);
-            return [];
+            return null;
         }
     };
     ```